august-anumba/Camera-Controller-Tutorial/Tutorial.md

 ![image](https://github.com/august-anumba/First-Person-Camera-Controller-Tutorial/assets/146851823/370bb5c7-007c-40b0-b1c2-0bfe649d0440)

 We will be naming this new C# Script `PlayerMovement`.

+## 2. Programming the X and Y Movements

 We start my making a float for the `moveSpeed`, a `public Transform` for `orientation`, two more floats for `horizontalInput` and `verticalInput`, a `Vector3` for the `moveDirection` and a reference to the `Rigidbody`, we do this by writing the following lines of code, I have also added a `Header`: